FAQ's: Your Questions Answered

 To determine if your neighbor’s guest has the grounds to bring a claim against you for his injuries, he would have to show, first, that there was an unreasonably dangerous condition that existed on your property that was the cause of his fall and injury, and the influence of his intoxication was no more than 50% of the cause of his fall and corresponding injury.
 If the neighbor’s guest was intoxicated and did not have permission to be on your property (trespasser) and the property owner was not engage in any intentional acts or gross misconduct that caused the injuries.

 Determining if a person’s consumption of alcohol or drugs will prevent them from being able to make a claim for injuries suffered on another’s property is a complex and fact sensitive analysis.
 You need an experienced and knowledgeable attorney by your side, one who has experience dealing with slip and fall accidents, knows the law and knows how to fight for all the compensation you are entitled to.
 You need the advice of an experienced personal injury attorney right away to answer all of your questions and protect your rights.
-The Law Office of Dan Newlin & Partners has the experience, knowledge and resources to help.
-Please call (407) 888-8000 and have an attorney give you the answers you need to all of your questions about slip and fall accidents.
+Dan Newlin Injury Attorneys has the experience, knowledge, and resources to help.
+Please call 800-257-1822 and have an attorney give you the answers you need to all of your questions about slip and fall accidents.
 Do not go it alone, get advice from an experienced attorney.
-Get advice from Dan Newlin & Partners.
+Get advice from Dan Newlin Injury Attorneys.